tahirs95/docker_data_pump_service/README.md

 # Docker Data Pump service.
-A python service to push the count of running EC2 instances in a list of regions periodically to a web hook in a Docker container.
+A python service to push the count of running EC2 instances in a list of regions periodically to a webhook in a Docker container.

 **This application is written with Python 3.6.**